 His expression wasn’t as stoic and hard as usual, but rather natural as he shook the other man’s hand, which looked miniature compared to his.

 “Are you sure there’s nothing else I could do for you?”
 Aramis said.

 “No, thank you,” the king politely declined.
 “But you are welcome to my palace any time you wish.
 You’re also welcome to train Lydia and her friends in the palace grounds.”

 I wasn’t used to him saying my name so casually, and he seemed like he had to adjust himself to saying it.

-The King nodded his thanks, though something in me guessed he would actually come back if it wasn’t for the promise of another foul-taste tea.
+The king nodded his thanks, though something in me guessed he would actually come back if it wasn’t for the promise of another foul-tasting tea.

 “I should probably go too,” I announced, getting up.
 “I have work tomorrow, and I need to rest.
 But I wanted to ask you one last thing, Aramis.”

 “You said that there were many messengers, but you’re only one helping me.
 Ayana and Redmond didn’t even meet theirs, how come?”

 The smile that played on his lips was one of a child and an elder, ancient and new, powerful and dainty.
 “To be honest, I’m not supposed to be here.
 I’ve only been instructed to give your guardian the book and return to my master like the rest of the messengers did.
 But you were my master’s first child, and I couldn’t leave you, so I stayed.
 And he doesn’t seem to object.”

 I’ve never heard someone sound so sincere.
 It was like the first time when I met him.
 He was so earnest to help me, and wanted nothing in return.
 I’m not sure what I did to deserve it really, but something inside me felt secured at that.